2008 Honda Goldwing Airbag

 For now I am using the full size Dowco as a half cover.
 I just found out that Dowco makes a half cover for the Goldwing and have ordered it.
 It is not Ripstop nylon so we will see how small it really is.
 I wish vendors would publish the weight and packing size of these things.

-Update: The Dowco half cover is the one to go with.
-Works Fine.
+Update: The Dowco Guardian Half cover is the one to go with.
+Works Fine. $35

 Centech Fuse panel